DavAug/chi/docs/source/getting_started/quick_overview.rst

 make sure that the data-generating parameters are captured by the posterior distribution (as long as the prior choice is appropriate).

-In chi we can define a hierarchical log-posterior using :class:`chi.HierarchicalLogPosterior` which takes a :class:`chi.HierarchicalLogLikelihood` and a :class:`chi.LogPrior` as inputs.
+In Chi we can define a hierarchical log-posterior using :class:`chi.HierarchicalLogPosterior` which takes a :class:`chi.HierarchicalLogLikelihood` and a :class:`chi.LogPrior` as inputs.
 The posterior distribution can then be inferred using e.g. MCMC sampling, just